TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

 ### HDR Formats

-- You have a setup that supports Dolby Vision.
+- You have a 4K TV and a hardware media player device (such as Roku, AppleTV, Shield, SmartTV App, etc.) that supports several HDR formats (such as Dolby Vision, HDR10, HDR10+, etc.).
-- You share your media library with other family members that also have have Dolby Vision compatible devices.

 {! include-markdown "../../includes/cf/sonarr-suggest-attention.md" !}